-Mechanical methods are also relatively hazardous to workers, the public and the environment.
-In a mowing operation, objects including rocks and wood debris are thrown by the mower, often long distances.
-Chainsaw kick-back causes injuries despite safety features on the saws and protective leg guards.
+Mechanical methods can be relatively hazardous to workers, the public, and the environment.
+Mowers present the risk of flinging wood debris, rocks, or other objects.
+Chainsaw can cause injuries from kickbacks despite safety features on the saws and protective leg guards.
 Small diameter cut stumps left by cutting operations may cause trips and falls and damage vehicles on the right-of-way.
-Mechanical only programs also facilitate the spread of injurious thorny or poisonous plants which results in unsafe conditions for the public, vegetation management crews and electric line crews.
-Again, due to their re-growth habits, rapid re-sprouting of trees leads to impenetrable growth on the right-of-way.
+Mechanical only programs can also spread thorny or poisonous plants which results in unsafe conditions for the public, vegetation management crews, and electric line crews.
+Again, due to their re-growth habits, rapid resprouting of trees leads to impenetrable growth on the rights-of-way.